 A family trust distribution tax is placed on any individual outside the trust’s listed beneficiaries.

 Family trusts are set up to distribute capital to a nominated list of family members.
 Suppose the trustee chooses to distribute money to a party not included among the trust’s beneficiaries.
-In that case, the trustee will have to pay a tax on the value of that distribution.
+In that case, the trustee will have to pay tax on the value of that distribution.
 This is called the family trust distribution tax.

 The family trust distribution tax rate is set at the top personal marginal tax rate, plus the Medicare levy.
 At the time of writing, the family trust distribution tax rate can amount to 47%.

-Set up costs for a family trust
+What are the set-up costs for a family trust?

-When setting up a family trust, you can expect to pay between $1,500 and $2,500 + GST.
+Establishing a family trust typically costs between $1,500 and $2,500 + GST.

 This includes: